nmcl/sandbox/GameOfLife/README.md

 2) Any dead cell with three live neighbours becomes a live cell.
 3) All other live cells die in the next generation.
 4) Dead cells remain dead unless triggered into life by rule 2).

+To build: javac it

+To run: java it and try the -help option